 Sideswipe collisions have a reputation as a relatively minor motor vehicle accident.
 In truth, these crashes can cause severe damage and catastrophic injury.
 In this blog post, we examine sideswipe collisions in detail: how they occur, what you can do to keep yourself safe from one, and how an attorney can help if a sideswipe collision injures you or a loved one.

-For more information about your legal rights, contact an experienced car accident injury attorney today.
+For more information about your legal rights, contact an experienced car accident lawyer Bronx today.

 What Is a Sideswipe Collision?